evildead/danblog/source/_posts/Node-js-Unit-Tests-Use-Mocha-and-Chai-to-create-a-Roman-Number-Library-Pt-2.md

 ## Even more to come

-In Pt.3 we will start converting numbers (from Roman numbers to Hindu-Arabic numbers and viceversa).
+In [Pt.3](http://danblog.danilocarrabino.net/2017/12/11/Node-js-Unit-Tests-Use-Mocha-and-Chai-to-create-a-Roman-Number-Library-Pt-3) we will start converting numbers (from Hindu-Arabic to Roman numbers).

 Check out the [Roman Library Repository](https://github.com/evildead/RomanNumber) if you cannot wait for the last chapter of this blog